arviz-devs/arviz_dashboard/README.md

 and formatting tests.

-If you add a new hook to the `.pre-commit-config.yaml` file, run the following command in order to check if you hook is working against all the files.
+If you add a new hook to the `.pre-commit-config.yaml` file, run the following command in order to check if your hook is working against all the files.

 ```bash
 pre-commit run --all-files